sanya0312/Memory-Allocation/README.md

-# Virtual Process Simulation
+# Virtual Process Simulator

 ## Overview

-The Virtual OS Manager is a simulation tool that demonstrates memory management techniques used in operating systems.
+The Virtual Memory Simulator is a simulation tool that demonstrates memory management techniques used in operating systems.
 It manages processes and allocates memory dynamically, simulating both contiguous and non-contiguous memory allocation methods.

 ## Components